 MASK BLENDING MODES

-Along with the Blending Modes available under the Appearance menu, meaning the modes that are applied to the whole element and not separately for Fills or Borders, you can find the masking blending modes, Mask and Inverse Mask.
+Along with the Blending Modes available under the Appearance menu, you can find the masking blending modes, Mask and Inverse Mask.

 Mask blending mode

 The Mask mode clips everything under the selected element inside the boundaries of this element, including the whole background.

 The Inverse Mask mode, as the name indicates, clips everything under the selected element outside the boundaries of this element, leaving the inner shape “empty”.

 A very common use case of Mask and Inverse Mask blending modes is using a transparent PNG texture, with a few dots or scratches, and apply it over a design to give it a distressed look.
 This technique is used a lot when producing designs for Print On Demand T-shirt services.

 Let’s take this design and combine it with a distressed texture:

 Placing the texture layer above the design and setting it to Mask, we get a much more interesting look to our design.